zhiro-labs/daia/README.md

   - `/removechannel`: Remove the current channel from the bot's allowed list.
 The bot will only respond when mentioned.
   - `/listchannels`: View all channels currently in the allowed list.

+- **User Management** (Administrator only): Control which users can DM the bot:
+  - `/adduser <user>`: Add a user to the bot's allowed DM list.
+The bot will respond to DMs from this user.
+  - `/removeuser <user>`: Remove a user from the bot's allowed DM list.
+The bot will no longer respond to DMs from this user.
+  - `/listusers`: View all users currently in the allowed DM list.

+- **Configuration Management** (Administrator only):
+  - `/refreshmetadata`: Refresh all channel and user names in the configuration file.
+Useful when channels or users have been renamed.

 - **Automatic Table Rendering**: When Daia's response contains a markdown table, it will automatically be rendered as an image for better readability.
 This feature works automatically without any specific commands.

 - **Google Search**: If you ask a question that requires up-to-date information, Daia will automatically use its Google Search tool to find the answer.